emqx/emqx-docs/en_US/gateway/exproto.md

 ### Add Listeners

-By default, one TCP listener with the name of **default** is already configured on port `7993`, which allows a maximum of 1,000 connections per second, and support up to 1,024,000 concurrent connections.
+By default, one TCP listener with the name of **default** is already configured on port `7993`, which allows a maximum of 1,000 connections per second, and supports up to 1,024,000 concurrent connections.
 You can click the **Listeners** tab for more customized settings, including editing, deleting, or adding a new listener.

 <img src="./assets/exproto-listener.png" alt="exproto-listener" style="zoom:50%;" />